 Giving your customers tailored experiences distinguishes your brand.
 A report from McKinsey & Company found that “…companies that excel at personalization generate 40 percent more revenue from those activities than average players.”
 It’s proven to help you stand out from the competition, which leads to several larger benefits.

 Personalization also ensures the content displayed to your customers is relevant to them.
 Data from an Epsilon research survey revealed 80% of customers are likely to make a purchase when given personalized experiences.
+According to Zendesk, that number is over 90%.
 The opposite holds true as well: When brands fail to deliver a personalized experience, customers are more likely to seek out a competitor who will.

 According to Infosys, over 85% of consumers say eCommerce personalization influences their behavior, and nearly 75% of marketers assert it increased their sales.

 When you show shoppers relevant content, they’re more likely to engage with it and, eventually, complete a purchase.
 You can accomplish this by leveraging tools and widgets that allow you to:

 More than 70% of consumers expect personalization from the brands and businesses they choose, which means your brand loyalty is at risk when you forgo tailoring your customers’ experiences.